obuastella/react-chartjs/README.md

 # react-chartjs

-A simple chart application built with react-chart.js
+A simple chart built with react-chart.js